LoomT/CIS-CAT-results-mapping-to-MITRE-ATTCK-Navigator/README.md

 In case you need to change the domain used by the tool, make sure to update the `caddy/Caddyfile` accordingly.
 This includes modifying the domain entries to reflect the new domain and ensure that local SSL certificates are properly configured for secure access.

+Before building the container the attack navigator must be build to be used in full offline mode.

 Build and start the application `docker-compose up --build`

 To run in detached mode `docker-compose up -d --build`